TrainStream/EDOPro-Standard-Rush-HD-Pics-Downloader/README.md

 ### Skip if current image is same size or larger
 For fixed-size downloads, this skips pictures that are already big enough.
+Note: Some YGOProDeck images are at only 421x614 or lower, so they will always download at those sizes.

 ## Rush Picture Sources
 Rush cards are tried in this order: